BS in Agriculture

 Degree and Major Courses

-• Students in agriculture also must complete three areas of concentration from CAFNR programs that offer a major or a minor. (seeelow)
+• Students in Agriculture must complete three areas of concentration from CAFNR programs that offer a major, minor or certificate.

 • The primary concentration area requires completion of 18 or more credits.